RESBev: Making BEV Perception More Robust: Experiments

 \subsubsection{Dataset and Baseline Models.}

-Our experiments are conducted on the widely used nuScenes dataset~\cite{caesar2020nuscenes}.
-We evaluate our method on the task of bird's-eye-view (BEV) semantic segmentation.
-To validate the performance of our RESBev model, we integrate it into four LSS-based models: LSS~\cite{philion2020lift}, SimpleBEV~\cite{harley2022simple}, GaussianLSS~\cite{sonarghare2025fisheyegaussianlift}, and FIERY~\cite{hu2021fiery}.
-To further benchmark our method against state-of-the-art robust perception frameworks, we also compare it with GraphBEV~\cite{song2024graphbev}.
+Our experiments are conducted on the widely used nuScenes dataset~\citep{caesar2020nuscenes}.
+We evaluate our method on the task of bird's-eye-view (BEV) semantic segmentation and 3D object detection.
+To validate the performance of our RESBev model, we integrate it into three LSS-based models: LSS~\citep{philion2020lift}, SimpleBEV~\citep{harley2022simple}, GaussianLSS~\citep{sonarghare2025fisheyegaussianlift}, and one attention-based model: BEVFormer~\citep{li2022bevformer}.
+To further benchmark our method against state-of-the-art robust perception frameworks, we also compare it with BEVDiffuser~\citep{ye2025bevdiffuser} and DiffBEV~\citep{zou2024diffbev}.